Brazos Valley Loop

 This is the premier nature preserve in College Station.
 Depending on the time of year, a visit to the 515-acre Lick Creek Park can reveal a variety of different birds.
-Listen for the 'peents' and 'whirrs' of displaying American Woodcocks in late winter or warbles of Painted Buntings in early summer.
-Northern Cardinals are probably the most common bird heard throughout the year.
-A diversity of warblers and vireos can be seen during migration, and nesting species include Northern Parula, Kentucky and Swainson's Warblers, White-eyed and Yellow-throated Vireos and Summer Tanagers.
+Listen for the "peents" and "whirrs" of displaying American Woodcock in late winter or the warbles of Painted Bunting in early summer.
+A diversity of warblers and vireos can be seen during migration, and nesting species include Northern Parula, Kentucky and Swainson's Warblers, White-eyed and Yellow-throated Vireos and Summer Tanager.
 During the winter months, the shrubs fill with Savannah, Vesper, Field and White-throated Sparrows.
-Henslow's Sparrows have also been seen.
-Look for Armadillos rooting in the leaf litter or reptiles and amphibians along the creek.
+Henslow's Sparrow has also been seen.
+Look for armadillos rooting in the leaf litter or reptiles and amphibians along the creek.
 Approximately 3.5 miles of improved trails are available to the public.
-A complete listing of regional birds can be found at www.bafrenz.com/birds.

-From the intersection of University Dr. and Texas Avenue/ SR 6 Business in College Station, go southeast on Texas Avenue/ SR 6 Business for 2.1 miles to Southwest Pkwy.
-Turn right (southwest) on Southwest Pkwy for 0.3 miles to Anderson St. Turn left on Anderson St. and travel to the parking lot in Bee Creek Park at the end of the road.
+From the intersection of University Dr. and Texas Ave./SR 6 Business in College Station, go southeast on Texas Ave./SR 6 Business for 2.1 miles to Southwest Pkwy.
+Turn right (southwest) on Southwest Pkwy. for 0.3 mile to Anderson St. Turn left on Anderson St. and travel to the parking lot in Bee Creek Park at the end of the road.

 Brazos Valley Museum of Natural History

 From the intersection of University Dr. and SR 6 in College Station, go north on SR 6 for 1.7 miles to the Briarcrest Dr. Exit.
-Turn right (northeast) on Briarcrest Dr./ FM 1179 and follow it northeast 0.3 miles to the museum on the right.
+Turn right (northeast) on Briarcrest Dr./FM 1179 and follow it northeast 0.3 mile to the museum on the right.

-The Brazos Valley Nature Museum offers several excellent exhibits dedicated to the cultural and natural history of the region.
-Visitors can also enjoy an interpretive nature trail that traverses the woods behind the museum.
-Look for White-eyed, Red-eyed, Yellow-throated and Blue-headed Vireos during spring, with both White-eyed and Yellow-throated staying to nest.
-In winter, look for White-throated and Lincoln's Sparrows along with resident Carolina Wrens and Red-bellied and Downy Woodpeckers.
+Visitors can enjoy an interpretive nature trail that traverses the woods behind the museum.
+Look for White-eyed, Red-eyed, Yellow-throated and Blue-headed Vireos during spring, with both White-eyed and Yellow-throated Vireos staying to nest.
+In winter, look for White-throated and Lincoln's Sparrows along with resident Carolina Wren and Red-bellied and Downy Woodpeckers.
 The bridge near the museum on the eastern corner of the property is a good place to test your identification skills for Barn, Cliff and Cave Swallows.

-From the intersection of University Drive/ FM 60 and Texas Avenue/ Business SR 6 in College Station, drive west on University Drive/ FM 60 for 2.6 miles to FM 2818.
+From the intersection of University Dr./FM 60 and Texas Ave./Business SR 6 in College Station, drive west on University Dr./FM 60 for 2.6 miles to FM 2818.
 Turn right onto FM 2818 and travel north 6.8 miles to FM 1687.
 Turn left onto FM 1687 and go 3.3 miles to the entrance to the lake on the right.

-Lake Bryan is best in winter when waterfowl and White Pelicans are present in large numbers.
-During summer, check the pilings for roosting Forster's Terns and watch the shallows for stalking Great Blue Herons and Great Egrets.
+Lake Bryan is best in winter when waterfowl and American White Pelican are present in large numbers.
+During summer, check the pilings for roosting Forster's Tern and watch the shallows for stalking Great Blue Heron and Great Egret.
 During migration the shoreline can attract a variety of shorebirds such as Least, Pectoral, White-rumped and Baird's Sandpipers.
-Look for Blue-gray Gnatcatchers and Yellow-billed Cuckoos in the surrounding woodlands and Marsh and Sedge Wrens in the lakeside reeds.
+Look for Blue-gray Gnatcatcher and Yellow-billed Cuckoo in the surrounding woodlands and Marsh and Sedge Wrens in the lakeside reeds.
 Check the shoreline vegetation for Rambur's Forktail and other damselflies, and dragonflies such as Eastern Amberwing, Blue Dasher and Red Saddlebags.
 Over the years, a number of rarities have been seen on the lake, including Tundra Swan and Hudsonian Godwit.

 Rosebud City Lake

-From the intersection of US 77 (North) and SR 53 in the town of Rosebud, go left (west) on SR 53 for 2.0 miles to CR 347.
+From the intersection of US 77 North and SR 53 in the town of Rosebud, go west on SR 53 for 2 miles to CR 347.
 Turn left (south) and go 100 yards to the lake.

 This small reservoir just outside the town of Rosebud provides easy access to wetlands and open grassland.
 A loop road reaches most corners of the lake.
-In winter check for a variety of waterfowl, including American Coot and Ruddy Duck.
-Scan the shoreline for Spotted Sandpipers during migration.
-The surrounding grasslands provide habitat for Eastern Bluebirds, Eastern Kingbirds and Dickcissels as well as Monarchs, Gulf Fritillaries and Spicebush Swallowtails.
+In winter, check for a variety of waterfowl, including American Coot and Ruddy Duck.
+Scan the shoreline for Spotted Sandpiper during migration.
+The surrounding grasslands provide habitat for Eastern Bluebird, Eastern Kingbird and Dickcissel, as well as Monarchs, Gulf Fritillaries and Spicebush Swallowtails.
 In summer, scan the surface of the water for Cliff and Barn Swallows along with dragonflies such as Black and Carolina Saddlebags.